Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Maybe that was the old man for socks.

-Get your undershows.
+Get your other shoes.

-So they got this terrible main review
+So they got this terrible mean review from the Cedar Rapids Gazette.

-And they saw it as an opportunity for more publicity
+and they saw it as an opportunity for more publicity

 and to really milk the attention that they were getting.